Tiquinho Soares: Santos

 On 24 January 2025, Soared joined Santos on a three-year deal.
 He made his debut the following day in a 2–1 away loss to Velo Clube, and scored his first goal on 5 February, opening the 1–1 home draw against Botafogo-SP through a penalty.

+On 20 February 2026, Soares was loaned to fellow top-division Mirassol for the season.
+On 18 July, he left after terminating his contract with Santos due to unpaid wages.